-- a) any body of which you are in general control or management and to which you are nominated or appointed by your authority - b) any body - i. exercising functions of a public nature - ii. any body directed to charitable purposes or - iii. one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union)
+- a) any unpaid directorships - b) any body of which you are in general control or management and to which you are nominated or appointed by your authority - c) any body: - i. exercising functions of a public nature - ii. any body directed to charitable purposes, or - iii. one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union)